chitinlink/chitinlink.github.io/about.md

 - Portal 2
 </details>

-I also have a list of anime I've watched at [MyAnimeList](https://myanimelist.net/animelist/technoabyss) [^2].
+I also have a list of anime I've watched at [MyAnimeList](https://myanimelist.net/animelist/technoabyss).

-[^1]: I don't necessarily like all of the games listed here
+[^1]: I don't necessarily like all of the games listed as played
-[^2]: Please dont judge me for these I watched a lot of trash when i was 14